Hazardous Waste Disposal

 - Full containers must be marked with the date on which it was filled.
 Contact Environmental Management to schedule the pick up of full containers.

-- The space must be "under the control of the operator".
-This simply means that when nobody is in the space the door must be locked.
+- The laboratory must be "under the control of the operator".
+This simply means that when nobody is in the lab the door must be locked.

 - Waste containers must be in good condition and compatible with the type of waste being stored in them.
 Leaking containers are not acceptable.